filswan/swan-doc/multichain.storage/faq.md

 &#x20;

-Q： How does FilSwan ensure security and stability?
+Q： How does Swan ensure security and stability?

 A： Security is guaranteed by the protocol layer of each L1 chain.
 We have also invited many well-known security companies to do audits.
-In terms of storage security, FilSwan currently has access to 190 storage service providers worldwide, covering five continents, is very decentralized, and each data has more than five backups.
+In terms of storage security, Swan currently has access to 190 storage service providers worldwide, covering five continents, is very decentralized, and each data has more than five backups.
 I think the infrastructure support we have now will help with the service stability.

 &#x20;